Skip to content

 Team Impact & Recognition

-We delivered a vital public resource during the pandemic peak, providing Scottish citizens and public organisations with accessible, understandable COVID-19 data.
+The team delivered a vital public resource during the pandemic peak, providing Scottish citizens and public organisations with accessible, understandable COVID-19 data.

 World-First Sonification